visforvali/ws297y/assign-assess.md

 ---
 layout: page
-title: 🍎 Alt-Grading Breakdown
+title: 🍎 Alt-Grading System
 description: >-
     Alt-grading policy and general overview of assignments for the course.
 nav_order: 4
 ---

-# Assessments and Assignments
+# Alt-Grading System
 {:.no_toc}

 ## Table of contents